 If your newly calculated benefit from savings and investments is lower than the originally calculated benefit from savings and investments, your income in box 3 will be reduced.

 You have already reported your bank deposits and other assets and liabilities in your tax return.
 This is different if you have received a postponement for the tax return.
-You can use the box 3 calculation tool of the Dutch Tax Administration, which shows whether the new or the old calculation method is the most favourable for you.
+You can use the box 3 calculation tool of the Dutch Tax Authorities, which shows whether the new or the old calculation method is the most favourable for you.

 At least the following groups of taxpayers will receive the legal remedy:

 Has one or more of your assessments become irrevocably fixed for the years 2017 through 2020?
 Then, in principle, you are too late to object.
 In such a situation, the only option open to you is to submit a request for an 'ex officio’ reduction.
-However, the Dutch Supreme Court ruled on 20 May 2022 that someone who objects too late (by means of a request for ex officio reduction) is not entitled to restoration of rights on the basis of the statutory regulation.
+However, the Dutch Supreme Court ruled on 20 May 2022 that someone who objects too late (by means of a request for ex officio reduction) is not entitled to legal redress on the basis of the statutory regulation.

 It is possible that the procedure could eventually end up before the European Court of Human Rights (ECHR) as well.
 A side note in that case is that a ruling of the ECHR is not covered by the 'mass objection plus' procedure.
 Therefore, for a very small and specific group of taxpayers with substantial investments, where the actual income is significantly lower than the determined income in box 3, it seems sensible to still file an ex officio reduction request independently.
 Please note that you can submit an ex officio reduction request up to five years after the end of the tax year.
 So for tax year 2019, an ex officio reduction request can be submitted up to 31 December 2024.